 Icy landscapes and quiet surroundings; these things make a winter trip even better!
-But it’d be best if you pack the right clothes, gears, and other essential stuff!
+But it’d be best if you pack the right clothes, gear, and other essential stuff!

 Let’s face it!
 If you forget about packing those necessary things, your winter hiking is going to be the worst!